Docker Compose

 brew services start fusionauth-app</code> -

-Visit http://localhost:9011 to open the Admin UI.
+Visit http://localhost:9011/admin to access the Admin UI.

 macOS package